 - It shall be the duty of the Resolutions Committee to recommend policy positions of the Party on any issue brought before it (subject to the approval of the SREC) and to recommend changes in the Party platform to the Temporary Platform and Resolutions Committee of the next biennial state convention.

 - It shall not be in order for the SREC to consider a policy position resolution which has either not been previously considered by the Resolutions Committee, or has been considered by the Resolutions Committee and failed of adoption.
 This bylaw may be suspended by either a majority vote of those members present and voting, or by the filing of a minority report with the chairman prior to the convening of the SREC meeting by no less than 20% of the Resolutions Committee present and voting when a proposed resolution failed of adoption.

 - The Rules Committee shall be comprised of no fewer than five (5) members of the SREC, nominated by the Chairman and subject to confirmation by the SREC.
 The chairman of the Rules Committee shall be a member of the SREC and shall be appointed by the Chairman.

 - Subject to the approval by the SREC, it shall be the duty of the Rules Committee to recommend changes to these Bylaws, to recommend changes in the Party Rules to the Temporary Rules Committee of the next biennial state convention, and to recommend action on the Chairman’s clarification of any ambiguities in these Bylaws or in the Party Rules.

-- The voting membership of the Legislative Affairs Committee shall be composed of a Chair and no fewer than eight (8) members of the SREC, nominated by the Chairman and subject to confirmation by the SREC.
+- The voting membership of the Legislative Priorities Committee shall be composed of a chairman and no fewer than eight (8) members of the SREC, nominated by the Chairman and subject to confirmation by the SREC.